WSLB Victim and Survivor Services

-WSLB’s Emergency Shelter offers safe housing for 30 to 45 days to victims of domestic violence and their children.
+WSLB’s Emergency Supportive Housing offers immediate housing to victims of domestic violence and their children.
 At Shelter, clients are provided with supportive services such as case management, therapy, peer-counseling, legal and healthy advocacy, housing assistance, support groups, life-skills building, parenting education, and much more.
 All services are provided to help those whose lives have been affected by violence transition back into the community.

 Domestic Violence Resource Center (DVRC)

 If you are a victim of domestic violence or dating abuse, or believe that you might be experiencing some form of intimate partner violence, you can stop by Monday through Friday (8:30am to 5pm) to meet with one of our specially trained domestic violence counselor advocates.
 Our advocates are prepared to offer client centered supportive services, crisis management, resources, and referrals.

 If you are not in need of shelter services, but require other nonresidential support you may enroll for free, confidential services offered through WSLB’s DVRC client center.
 Here, enrolled clients are offered intensive case management, support groups, peer-counseling, therapy, domestic violence education, legal and health advocacy, family services, life-skills building, parenting education, special self-esteem building workshops, and more.